ruby-rdf/sparql/README.md

 A copy of the [SPARQL EBNF][] and derived parser files are included in the repository, which are not covered under the UNLICENSE.
 These files are covered via the [W3C Document License](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231).

-A copy of the [SPARQL 1.0 tests][] and [SPARQL 1.1 tests][] are also included in the repository, which are not covered under the UNLICENSE; see the references for test copyright information.

 [Ruby]:             https://ruby-lang.org/
 [RDF]:              https://www.w3.org/RDF/
 [RDF::DO]:          https://rubygems.org/gems/rdf-do